Junior Ranger Program

 Special Events that are Fun for Junior Rangers

-Help members of the Naturalist staff take weather and climate observations in front of the Fudge Shop.
-11 am every day.
+Help members of the Naturalist staff take weather and climate observations in front of the Fudge Shop at 11 a.m. every day.

 Free with park admission.

-An enrichment is anything that breaks up an animal’s day–maybe a special scent or toy newly introduced into their habitat.
+Talk with Grandfather Mountain staff about the habitat animals and observe an enrichment session.
+An enrichment is anything that breaks up an animal’s day — maybe a special scent or toy newly introduced into their habitat.
 Visitors to Grandfather are encouraged to view the animal enrichments, as they provide a great opportunity to see each animal active and close to the overlook of the habitat.
+No additional cost.

 See where the cougars and otters sleep overnight, meet black bears that are not commonly on display, learn the ins and outs of what it takes to care for the animals year-round, observe a training session and find out why the animals call Grandfather Mountain home.